govtech-responsibleai/extend_KnowOrNot/README.md

 ## Architecture

-KnowOrNot consists of several integrated components:
+KnowOrNot consists of several integrated components that are key to handling and generating the data artifacts:

 1. **FactManager**: Extracts structured facts from documents
 2. **QuestionExtractor**: Generates diverse question-answer pairs
 3. **ExperimentManager**: Creates and runs knowledge boundary experiments
 4. **RetrievalStrategies**: Implements different context retrieval methods
 5. **Evaluator**: Assesses model responses with customizable metrics
+6. **DataLabeller**: Orchestrates human labelling process for validation of LLM evaluations.

+## License

+This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).